Judge grants eviction against St. Peters woman too sick from COVID-19 to be allowed in courthouse

 "I just couldn't afford paying the rent," Peterson said.
 "I had to figure out how to get my car fixed, and [it was] either the car or pay the rent.
 So I need a car, you know, to go to work."

+Peterson says she spent much of 2020 recovering from Cancer and other illnesses that left her struggling to make ends meet.
+When she was diagnosed with COVID-19 in December, she was already several months behind on her rent.

-Before her COVID-19 symptoms had even subsided, Peterson's landlord filed for an eviction in St. Charles County circuit court.
+Before her COVID-19 symptoms had even subsided, Peterson's landlord filed for eviction in St. Charles County circuit court.
 It's one of only a few courts in the area where eviction proceedings are still moving forward, without a blanket moratorium.

 "I still have the symptoms, you know, coughing and sneezing," Peterson said.